ikergyo/3dfileconverter/README.md

 # Implementation
 ## Interfaces
 ### IModelReader
 This is responsible for the reader requirements.
-Which class implements, it should have a function which returns with a vector of triangles.
+Which class implements it, it should have a function which returns with a vector of triangles.
 So it should create triangles based on the actual file format.
 Only the ObjReader class implements the interface, which is responsible for reading an .obj file.

 ### IModelWriter